hughfdjackson/curried/README.md

 * The expressivity of currying;
 * ALL functions non-mutating*;
-* polymorphism against interfaces instead of implementation.
+* polymorphism; interfaces over implementation.

 \* assuming that the types that implement the basic interfaces are ALSO non-mutating.
 They should be.
 Who the heck makes a mutating map, or reduce? mad-men, that's who.